RianRG/nodejs-graphql/README.md

 <p>
 </p>

-> A backend system with GRAPHQL and jwt authorization
+> A backend system with GRAPHQL and jwt authorization, using a POSTGRES database on DOCKER, please use docker-compose too.
+It's an api based on courses and students, where the student can join a course, see his own courses, list all courses and other systems (based on JWT authentication)

 ## Install